of mesothelioma victims are veterans

-Of all the conditions that can be caused by years of asbestos exposure, mesothelioma is the most dreaded.
 Veterans suffer from mesothelioma at higher rates than most other demographic groups.
-Up to 30 percent of mesothelioma cases diagnosed are in military veterans.
-This is a type of cancer that affects the lining of the lungs, and it is often aggressive and deadly.
+Nearly a third of mesothelioma cases diagnosed are in military veterans.
+This is a type of cancer that affects the lining of the lungs or abdomen, and it is aggressive and deadly.

-Because mesothelioma spreads and grows quickly and because it takes decades to develop and show signs, most veterans getting this diagnosis have little to no hope of remission or curing the illness with treatment.
-Most cases are already advanced to later stages at the time of diagnosis and therapies are used largely to extend a patient’s life and to make him or her more comfortable.
+Since mesothelioma spreads rapidly and takes decades to develop symptoms, most veterans get a late-stage diagnosis.
+They have little to no hope of remission.
+Therapies are used largely to extend a patient’s life and to make them more comfortable.
 Curing mesothelioma is extremely rare.

-Those who served during the years that asbestos was in use were surrounded by the toxic substance on a regular basis, and this is why the mesothelioma rate is so high among this population.
-Making matters worse, many servicemen left the military but continued working in the similar occupations as civilians, exposing them to asbestos again.
+Those who served during those years were at risk of being exposed to asbestos.
+Making matters worse, many service members left the military but continued working in similar occupations, exposing them to asbestos again.

-The use of asbestos was discontinued by the military in the mid-1970s, after it became widely known that the popular material was linked to a variety of health risks.
-Because mesothelioma has such a long latency period, many of the veterans who served during the Korean War and the Vietnam War are only just beginning to show symptoms of the disease.
+Asbestos use was discontinued by the military in the mid-1970s after the health risks became widely known.
+Since mesothelioma has such a long latency period, many veterans who served during the Vietnam War are only just beginning to show symptoms of the disease.

 - Working with insulation